wwangsa/learnWSO2/Readme.md

 	3. Create inbound endpoints called `ExposeRestApiIEP`

 		a.
 On the Inbound EP, set the Dispatch Filter Pattern to `/api/dictionary/.*`.
-The `.*` means it only work as filter dispatcher.
+The `.*` means it only work as filter dispatcher and it will ignore the log inside the sequence.
 Then change the Inbound Http Port: `8285`

 		b.
 Add Sequence to sequence box.
 This create the following
 		```xml